adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/README.md

     TEST(SomeTest, DoesThis) { ... }

-in order to define a test.
+in order to define a out.

 ## Developing Google Test ##